All Recipes Comfort Food Dinner Sauce

 Serving and Storage Tips

-• Serve this meat sauce over spaghetti, fettuccine, or your favorite pasta.
-It also works wonderfully in lasagna or as a topping for polenta.
+Serve this meat sauce draped atop spaghetti or fettuccine, or your favorite pasta.
+It tastes splendid when stratum with lasagna or laid on some polenta.

 Helpful Notes

-• For a more authentic flavor, use a combination of ground beef, pork, and veal.
+To create a more authentic flavor, use a mixture of beef, veal, and pork.

-• To make a lighter version, use ground turkey or chicken instead of beef and sausage.
+To prepare something healthier, one could use turkey or chicken in place of beef and sausage.

 Tips from Well-Known Chefs

-Lidia Bastianich recommends simmering the sauce for at least 2-3 hours to fully develop its flavor.
+Lidia Bastianich: Allow the sauce to simmer for at least 2-3 hours to enhance the flavor.

 Frequently Asked Questions